 In the case of the link> method described in the previous step, you must paste the code onto every page you wish to use the fonts on.
 If you're just beginning the process of building your site, this isn't such a big deal, but if you already have lots of pages, this may end up being quite a bit of work.
-In that case, consider the @import method: you can place the @import code at the top of your site's external style sheet, and then all the pages that link to that style sheet will also download the proper fonts.
+In that case, consider the @import method: You can place the @import code at the top of your site's external style sheet, and then all the pages that link to that style sheet will also download the proper fonts.

-The @import method can have a slight effect on your website's performance (that is, speed).
+NOTE The @import method can have a slight effect on your website's performance; that is, it can slow download speed.